American Trees Are Moving West, and No One Knows Why

 “I can’t really make up [for] that moisture attractiveness for trees,” he added.

 The movement of conifers and other needle trees north makes much more sense.
 Conifers are already more vulnerable to temperature than flowering, deciduous trees.
-They also already populate the boreal forest of eastern North America, so they’re well-adapted to expand the colder, drier conditions they will find as they expand north in the United States.
+They also already populate the boreal forest of eastern North America, so they’re well-adapted to the colder, drier conditions they will find as they expand north in the United States.

 Fei and his colleagues don’t know if the westward trend will continue.
 We may have already seen the peak of westward movement, and northward expansion may soon outrank it.
 “When the result came out that trees are moving westward, our eyeballs opened wide.
 Like, ‘Wow, what’s going on with this?’
-The results seem to show that moisture plays a much more significant role in the near-term is very intriguing,” he told me.
+The results seem to show that moisture plays a much more significant role in the near-term, which is very intriguing,” he told me.

 The survey draws on the U.S. Forest Service’s Forest Inventory and Analysis Program, a kind of continuously running census of the country’s tree population.
 The program, which stepped up in 1978 but which has been conducted in some form since the 1930s, surveys the health, density, and species mix of forested areas across the country.
 It examines not only the majestic, landmark tracts of untrammeled forest (like George Washington National Forest) but the humbler woods, as well: stands of trees near the highway, at the edge of housing developments, and in the middle of city parks.